Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 Even with regards to the payment systems, there are big differences.
 Let’s start with the similarities between Square and Stripe:

-- Transactions are automatically processed to your bank account.
+- Transactions automatically process to your bank account

-- Visa, Mastercard, Maestro, American Express, Apple Pay and Google Pay are accepted.
+- eftpos, Visa, Mastercard, Maestro, American Express, Apple Pay and Google Pay are accepted

-Square also accepts Samsung Pay and eftpos through its card readers.
-However, Stripe has the option to accept BECS Direct Debit online as well.
+Square also accepts Samsung Pay through its card readers.
+But Stripe has the option to accept BECS Direct Debit online as well.

-Detailed transactions reports are free on both platforms.
-Businesses with SQL coders on hand can pay a monthly fee for Stripe Sigma (fees will change depending on amount of processed transaction), which gives access to in-depth user data from the payments processed in your business.
-The free Square analytics include details of products or services sold, as long as you make use of the inventory library in the Square account that is linked to all sales channels.
+Detailed transaction reports are free on both platforms.
+Businesses with SQL coders on hand can pay a monthly fee for Stripe Sigma (fees will change depending on amount of processed transaction), providing access to in-depth user data from the payments processed in your business.

 Customer support